alexanderpavlovets/webdriveriobasics/README.md

 * TypeScript/JavaScript: //#region and //#endregion and //region and //endregion
 * Verbose - log level to understand what returns as element
 * GRID: run standalone or GRID, via npm scripts before usage.
 Selenium-standalone npm package should be setup -g https://www.npmjs.com/package/selenium-standalone
+* Docker - use docker-compose - file is in the root, NOT USE VSCODE console - won't work